Open Thread 88.75

 Maybe some kind of hybrid would be a good compromise.
 Perhaps doubling the number of electors doubled and the new electors allocated based on the proportion of the national popular vote won.
 FWIW I don’t believe this would have changed the outcome of either the 2000 or 2016 election.
 But at least it would give some reason for a candidate to want to win every vote.

 Is there a decent mechanism for inter-state agreements?
 Like could New York and Texas make an election reform pact, where New York will change how they divy their electoral votes if Texas does it too?
-If so, that would reduce the national collective action problem (where all 50 states have to agree at once) into a pair-wise collective action problem, where groups of safe but opposite states can “pair up” and simultaneously switch so neither party’s chances are hurt.
+If so, that would reduce the national collective action problem into a pair-wise collective action problem, where groups of safe but opposite states can “pair up” and simultaneously switch so neither party’s chances are hurt.

 (As an aside: the senate based electoral votes did end up mattering in the 2000 election.
 Bush won 10 more states than Gore and so netted 20 senate votes, larger than the 6 vote margin he won by.
 Which is not to say Bush would have 100% lost in a world without the senate votes – his campaign strategy would have been way different – but they significantly helped him in a very tight race.)